rghanty/210-personal-project/README.md

 - Another visual element is a picture of a stopwatch which becomes visible as soon as the "Quit" button is accessed from the menu at the top and clicked.
 - Navigate between buttons using the tab key and use the buttons using the enter key to perform the required task.
-- You can press the enter key in the window to add medicines on the submit button to submit the medicine and on the cancel button to cancel.
+- You can press the enter key in the window on the submit button to submit the medicine information and on the cancel button to cancel.
 - In the window to check medicines, use the enter key to leave the window.
 - You can save the state of the prescription by clicking on the "Save prescription" button in the main menu.
 - You can reload the state of the prescription by clicking on the "Load prescription" button in the main menu.
-- **Important Note:** If you want to add more medicines to an existing file, make sure to click on "Load prescription" before adding medicines or the previous prescription would be overwritten.
+- **Important Note:** If you want to add more medicines or alter them from an existing file, make sure to click on "Load prescription" before doing so or the previous prescription would be overwritten.
 DO NOT click on "Save prescription" as you begin.
 This will also overwrite the existing file.